 Exposure Treatments

-Goncalvez, Pedrozo, Silva, Figueira, & Ventura, 2012 report that Exposure treatment is considered to be the first-line form of treatment for PTSD.
+Goncalvez, Pedrozo, Silva, Figueira, and Ventura (2012) report that Exposure treatment is considered to be the first-line form of treatment for PTSD.
 A systematic review of various published articles with quantitative review of literature was conducted using a sample of seven studies with treatments of child abuse related to complex PTSD to investigate the efficacy of Virtual Reality Exposure Therapy (VRET).
-The study indicate that VRET has the same level of efficacy as traditional exposure treatment (Gonçalves, Pedrozo, Coutinho, Figueira, & Ventura, 2012).
-This form of treatment is recommended to be used with patients who have demonstrated resistance to traditional exposure therapy.
-However, although a variety of CBT treatments are shown to be effective; in treating Complex PTSD, there is not enough evidence to sustain the same results due to the limitation of high dropout rates and lack of follow up data (Gonçalves et al., 2012).
+The study indicates that VRET has the same level of efficacy as traditional exposure treatment (Gonçalves, Pedrozo, Coutinho, Figueira, & Ventura, 2012).
+This form of treatment is recommended for patients who have demonstrated resistance to traditional exposure therapy.
+However, although a variety of CBT treatments are shown to be effective in treating Complex PTSD, there is not enough evidence to sustain the same results due to the limitation of high dropout rates and lack of follow up data (Gonçalves et al., 2012).

 A short term treatment named Narrative Exposure Therapy (NET) has been researched through 18 randomized control trials among 950 patients diagnosed with Complex PTSD (Jongedijk, 2014).
 One of the major strengths of the study is that the sample has included a population that is culturally diverse because it was conducted in several different countries; Asia, Europe, and Africa.
 The use of NET has resulted in being recommended as “the most evidence-based trauma treatment” (Jongedijk, 2014) for its efficacy in treating multiple trauma experiences and complex trauma.
 No limitations have been openly identified in this study (Jongedijk, 2014).